pngrao/vyuha1/README.md

 ![](resources/images/gazebo_key.png)

-Wall is a static element, that the player has to navigate through to reach the Key.
+Wall(Town structures) is a static element, that the player has to navigate through to reach the Key.

 ![](resources/images/wall.png)